 New to the scene in June 2021 is a true-crime podcast with a difference.
 It’s hosted by the UK’s leading criminologist Professor David Wilson and actress and presenter Emilia Fox, who you may know from the hugely successful forensic science TV series Silent Witness.

 ‘If It Bleeds It Leads’ is a weekly podcast brought to you by Global Player and Alaska.
-Launched on 14 June, the show’s hour-long format is delivering gripping true crime content and brand-new interviews with police officers, professional experts, investigators, and ex-criminals.
+The show’s hour-long format is delivering gripping true crime content and brand-new interviews with police officers, professional experts, investigators, and ex-criminals.

 “What do you do with have-a-go heroes who try to stop you robbing a bank?
 What’s it like inside an escalating prison riot?
 And how do you deal with Britain’s most infamous hitman telling you he’s been ordered to kill you?
 To find out, subscribe and listen now.”